 The cut-off date for stages 1 and 2 of the literature review is March 2019, whereas the cut-off date for stage 3 is January 2020.
-Because this study only focuses on peer-reviewed journal papers, following (Yi and Chan 2014), all other types of publications (book chapters, conference papers, trade journals, etc.) are excluded.
-Hence, only "Articles" and "Articles in press" published in peer-reviewed journals are considered for this study.
-Likewise, to limit the number of unwanted articles, irrelevant subject areas, as listed in figure 1 at stage 2, are excluded from the search criterion.
-It is because search words such as "building", "construction", "structure", "reuse", and "recover" are found in a broad range of scientific publications.
-Furthermore, since most of the /05/ publications in this area are published post-2000, stage 2 considers the range of articles published between 2000 and March 2019.
+Because this study only focuses on peer-reviewed journal papers, following Yi and Chan (2014), all other types of publications (book chapters, conference papers, trade journals, etc.) are excluded.
+Hence, only 'Articles' and 'Articles in press' published in peer-reviewed journals are considered for this study.
+Likewise, to limit the number of unwanted articles, irrelevant subject areas, as listed in Figure 1 at stage 2, are excluded from the search criterion.
+This is because search words such as 'building', 'construction', 'structure', 'reuse' and 'recover' are found in a broad range of scientific publications.
+Furthermore, since most of the publications in this area are published after 2000, stage 2 considers the range of articles published between 2000 and March 2019.